esl/MongooseIM/doc/rest-api/Administration-backend.md

 `mod_muc_light_commands` - same but for rooms based on the muc-light protocol.

-To activate those commands, put modules you need into the `mongooseim.toml` file:
+To activate those commands, put the modules you need into the `mongooseim.toml` file:

 ```toml
   [modules.mod_commands]